Skip to main content

 Bulk Update for Existing Products

-You have access to the "Bulk" update function with the "Products" tab when you need to change existing Products.
+You have access to the Bulk Update function within the Products tab when you need to change existing Products.
 This will be extremely useful when moving Products from one Category to another, for example ⤵

-Adding Price Lists to Pipeliner enables the end-user to select Products and have the list price also added to an Opportunity they are working on in the App.
+Adding Price Lists to Pipeliner enables the end-user to select Products and have the list price (from a selected Price List) also added to an Opportunity they are working on.

-Prices often change, and therefore Pipeliner allows you to create multiple Price Lists for different date ranges.
-The name identifies each price list and the dates represent the period through which those prices are correct.
-All Products added to Opportunities will use that pricing when a Price List is applied.
+Prices often vary according to different scenarios and therefore Pipeliner allows you to create multiple Price Lists (with different date ranges where applicable).
+The name identifies each price list and the dates (if entered) represent the period through which those prices are correct.

 NOTE: Price lists are not required.
 If pricing is not entered, then the user will still be able to use Products and can manually enter a price for each of them.